 Investment bankers are primarily employed by investment banks, similar work is also available in accounting and consultancy firms who have teams offering advice to companies on mergers and acquisitions, raising funds and investment strategies.

 As a graduate, you will assist with the development of models, presentation and documents for clients.
 You will work as part of a team supporting these clients.
 Depending on the size of the bank you may specialise in an industry grouping.
-The amount of interaction graduates have with clients and senior management will depend on the size of the bank or firm and the culture of the bank or firm.
+The number of interaction graduates has with clients and senior management will depend on the size of the bank or firm and the culture of the bank or firm.
 The work hours are often long with tight deadlines.
 You will be working on projects for different clients with competing deadlines.

 Many of the investment banks have formal training programs as part of their graduate program which you will be required to complete.
 These programs will give you the specialist skills you need to work as an investment banker and is one of the reasons the investment banks are willing to recruit graduates from a range of disciplines.
 There is often a strong sense of camaraderie amongst graduates in the programs.